ynput/ayon-ftrack/service_tools/README.md

 Processor of ftrack events.
 Is not loading events from ftrack but from Ayon database.
 Can get only one ftrack event at once and if there is other running processor processing events under same identifier it won't continue to process next events until that is finished.
 That is due to race condition issues that may happen.
 Processor requires to have running **leecher**.

 ### Todos
-- Add linux/macos scripts.
-- Get rid of hardcoded environments in script.
-- Replace `ayclient` with different helper - `ayclient` was created in rush to be have access to server url from docker service.
 - Processor should be split into multiple services.
 Sync from ftrack logic requires to process all events in very deterministic order but in some cases the event order does not affect the result so much.